Getting Started

 - Your new space is ready — switch between spaces anytime using the switcher

-Types define the structure of your entries.
-Your default space comes with a Page type, but the real power is in creating your own.
+Templates define the structure of your entries.
+Your default space comes with a built-in Page template, but the real power is in creating your own.

-- Go to Settings > Types (gear icon in the sidebar)
+- Go to Settings > Templates (gear icon in the sidebar)

 - Give it a name (e.g., "Task") and pick an icon